cryptolake/Graff/README.md

 ## Setup

-look at `src/settings.toml` for example config
+look at `settings.toml` for example config

 Set the `GRAFF_CONF` environment to the location of graff config.